Mt. Washington State Park

 The Sherman Adams building, a modern summit building, houses The Sherman Adams Visitor Center, a cafeteria, restrooms, gift shops, the Mount Washington Observatory and its museum.
 The historic Tip-Top House is located adjacent to the summit building.

-The Sherman Adams Building is closed for the season.
-If you hike up, you must be prepared and capable to hike down.
-There are no accommodations for hikers available on the summit and transportation down is not available.
 For the most current weather conditions above tree-line refer to the higher summits forecast from the Mount Washington Observatory and for overall planning of hiking trips into the White Mountains refer to Hike Safe for information and advice with helpful links to public and private agencies.
-Should an emergency arise during your visit, please call 911 for assistance.
+Should an emergency arise during your visit, please call 911 for assistance

 This park is always open for recreation unless closed or restricted by posting.
 During off hours and the off-season the park is typically not staffed, comfort stations are not available and gates may be closed.
 The off-season poses unique risks inherent when participating in outdoor recreational activities.
 Please be aware that many State Park areas and trails are not staffed during the off-season, and day-use fees are not collected.
 Recreationists should possess the necessary knowledge, skill, and equipment to ensure their own safety.
 Users assume all risk while recreating in State Park lands.